For many Christians, the word mysticism raises eyebrows.

 Contemplation is receptive rather than grasping.

-It is patient rather than anxious.
+It is willing rather than willfull.

 It is loving rather than controlling.